Ryan-Shino/react-chess-ai/README.md

 ### Playing the Game

+1. **Pick a mode** - AI / Local Multiplayer / Online Multiplayer
-1. **Make a Move** - Drag and drop pieces to move them.
+2. **Make a Move** - Drag and drop pieces to move them.
 Only legal moves are accepted.
-2. **Choose Difficulty** - Select your preferred AI difficulty level before or during the game.
+3. **Choose Difficulty** - Select your preferred AI difficulty level before or during the game.
-3. **View Move History** - The move history is displayed in algebraic notation beside the board.
+4. **View Move History** - The move history is displayed in algebraic notation beside the board.
-4. **Reset Game** - Start a new game at any time to play again.
+5. **Reset Game** - Start a new game at any time to play again.

 ## Project Structure